python-attrs/cattrs/docs/preconf.rst

 ========================
-Preconfigured Converters
+Preconfigured converters
 ========================

-The ``cattr.preconf`` package contains factories for preconfigured converters, specifically adjusted for particular serialization libraries.
+The :py:mod:`cattr.preconf` package contains factories for preconfigured converters, specifically adjusted for particular serialization libraries.

 For example, to get a converter configured for BSON: